nguyenank/shot-plotter/README.md

 #### Table

 The table logs the information for each shot, as well as the row number of the shot in the table.
 Shots can be highlighted by clicking on the check box for the appropriate row.
 This will highlight the row in the matching team color, and both enlarge the dot on the rink and move it to the front if it was previously covered by other dots.
 Multiple shots can be highlighted at once.
 Shots can be deleted by clicking on the trash can in the appropriate row.
 All shots can be deleted by clicking on the trash can in the header of the table; a prompt will confirm this choice.

+The table, by default, shows the last page, which has the last 10 shots recorded.
+Pages can be navigated using the _Prev_(ious) and _Next_ buttons at the lower-right of the table.
+The currently shown shots and the total number of shots recorded can be seen in the bottom-left of the table.

 #### Download/Upload Table